Less Than Lethal Force

 You came to see the glamorous photos of pepper spray.
 I got you, here’s myself, Mike The Cop, and Donut Operator after we been sprayed.

-From the video I linked where Mike The Cop takes a blast of pepper spray and chugs a beer with Officer Daniels.
+From a video where Mike The Cop takes a blast of pepper spray and chugs a beer with Officer Daniels.
 Link to the shirt is also at the end of the article.

-That last picture is me, after being exposed to the Fox Mean Green.
-I had just come off of working 3rd shift (10pm to 6am).
+That last picture is me (age 23?
+24?), my very first time being exposed to the Fox Mean Green.
+I had just come off of working 3rd shift.
 I showed up to the course at a security academy on 36 hours of no sleep, to learn the secondary instructor had to flake at the last minute because his wife went into labor.
 So, I helped train a PPO officer there in various force on force scenarios where I got to play the bad guy.
-Because I was so hazy from the lack of sleep and exerting myself, also getting wailed on a bunch by the PPO officer, I forgot to take my contacts out before getting sprayed.
+Because I was so hazy from the lack of sleep and exerting myself, also getting wailed on a bunch by the PPO officer, I forgot to take my contact lenses out before getting sprayed.
 The result was the spray melting to my contact lenses and constantly re-exposing my eyes to it.
 The problem was that my eyelids swelled up enough that I couldn’t take the contacts out and had to wait until I was able to.
 Longest 5 minutes of my life.

 Oh and for those curious about decontamination after being sprayed: pepper spray wipes are good.
 Dawn soap and baby shampoo also works.
 Just be aware that because most of them use an oil based compound, getting into the shower will reactivate it.
 I made the mistake my first time of sticking my face directly under the shower head.
 Nothing like pepper spray running down your dick, balls, and taint to make you shoot straight up.
 Every time afterwards, I’ve leaned my face forwards in the shower.